Tuesday, 6 September 2011

 While much of Baxter’s thought was cloaked in religious trappings, his political and philosophical writings should be studied today because they play an important part in our understanding of the events of the 17th-century English revolution.

 Baxter even early on in his life engendered dislike and hatred from many sides of the class struggle.
 One example came in 1642 when a churchwarden tried to impose a parliamentary order for the demolition of any outstanding images of the persons of the Trinity or of the Virgin Mary.
 Baxter was held by many accountable for this order and was targeted by ‘a Crew of the drunken riotous Party of the Town’.
 Baxter clearly feared for his life at this time.
 The tensions and hostilities surrounding the outbreak of civil war further heightened feelings: ‘a violent Country Gentleman’ passing Baxter in the street ‘stopt and said, There goeth a Traitor’.

 Baxter politically was on the right wing of the Presbyterians.
 He never gave his full backing to Cromwell and never really adhered to his ideas about the war and later the Commonwealth.
-One thing is also certain is that he was hostile to the left wing independents such as Hugh Peters.
+One thing is also sure is that he was hostile to the left wing independents such as Hugh Peters.
 He reserved his anger for “sectaries” such as Thomas Rainborow.
-As for the Levellers and Diggers he saw them as nothing more than “tools of Anabaptists’, in fact any one who sought to enfranchise a wider selection of the population were labelled Anabaptists.
+As for the Levellers and Diggers, he saw them as nothing more than “tools of Anabaptists’, in fact, any one who sought to enfranchise a wider selection of the population were labelled Anabaptists.

 Baxter was a prodigious writer turning out more than 130 books (the exact figure depends upon how works published in a variety of forms are counted), several of them folios over 1 million words in length.